Proton mass decompositions in the NNLO QCD: Update of mass decompositions from gravitational form factors at NNLO

-Our result for (\ref{4term}) using the above-explained non-perturbative inputs provides the NNLO update for the evaluation of Ji's four-term decomposition of the proton mass, as shown in Fig.~\ref{piechart}(a).
+We now calculate each term of (\ref{4term}) (see also (\ref{mqmgexplicit}) below) using the above-explained non-perturbative inputs, and this provides the NNLO update for the evaluation of Ji's four-term decomposition of the proton mass, as shown in Fig.~\ref{piechart}(a) for a typical hadron scale $\mu=2$~GeV.

 Our numerical calculations are performed for the fixed number $n_f=3$ active quark flavors using the three-loop $\overline{\rm MS}$ running coupling for $\alpha _s(\mu )$~\footnote{ We determine $\alpha _s(\mu )$ as the exact numerical solution~\cite{Herren:2017osy} of the corresponding RG equation controlled by the three-loop $\beta$ function.
 We use $\Lambda_{\rm QCD}^{(3)}\simeq0.3359$~GeV, i.e., $\alpha_s(\mu=1~\rm{GeV})\simeq 0.4736$, as in \cite{Tanaka:2022wzy}.}.
-Fig.~\ref{piechart}(b) shows the $\mu$ dependences of each of four terms in (\ref{4term}), i.e., the results of the NNLO QCD evolution from each contribution of Fig.~\ref{piechart}(a): $M_q$ and $M_g$ exhibit the significant $\mu$ dependence with their crossing around the hadronic scale, while $M_m$ as well as $M_a$ is RG invariant, see (\ref{m3q}), (\ref{ma}).
+Fig.~\ref{piechart}(b) shows the $\mu$ dependences of each of the four terms in (\ref{4term}), i.e., the results of the NNLO QCD evolution from each contribution of Fig.~\ref{piechart}(a): $M_q$ and $M_g$ exhibit significant $\mu$ dependence with their crossing around the hadronic scale, while $M_m$ as well as $M_a$ is RG invariant, see (\ref{m3q}), (\ref{ma}).
 Those NNLO results for the proton are accurate to a few percent uncertainties; e.g., the numbers presented inside the pie chart of Fig.~\ref{piechart}(a) have the uncertainties at most $\pm 1$ only in the last digit, and are consistent with the corresponding lattice QCD calculation~\cite{Yang:2018nqn} of $M=\langle\, H\, \rangle$.
-It is remarkable that the present NNLO QCD results with a few (semi)empirical non-perturbative inputs have the uncertainties smaller considerably than those in the lattice QCD results.
+It is remarkable that the present NNLO QCD results, with a few (semi)empirical non-perturbative inputs, have uncertainties considerably smaller than those in the lattice QCD results.

-Our NNLO evaluation of (\ref{4term}) for the proton mass exhibits several shortcomings~\footnote{Similar shortcomings (i)-(iii) arise also in the three-term decomposition discussed above~(\ref{m3q}); e.g., (ii) was pointed out in \cite{Metz:2020vxd}.}:
+We note that we encounter the following points (i)-(iii) in our evaluations of (\ref{4term}) for the proton\footnote{Similar points (i)-(iii) also arise in the three-term decomposition discussed above~(\ref{m3q}); e.g., (ii) was pointed out in \cite{Metz:2020vxd}.}:

-(i) Strong $\mu$ dependence: one has to be careful for the strong $\mu$ dependence in Fig.~\ref{piechart}(b) when referring to the pie chart of Fig.~\ref{piechart}(a), as the latter would not represent a universal picture over the relevant scales.
+(i) Strong $\mu$ dependence: one has to be careful regarding the strong $\mu$ dependence in Fig.~\ref{piechart}(b) when referring to the pie chart of Fig.~\ref{piechart}(a), as the latter would not represent a universal picture over the relevant scales.